talniv/LinKs/Legal Intervention in Intellectual Property.md

     * the rhetoric about legacy IP laws that do not accommodate a changing world is fruitless because it always hits a * road block in "the next moment" that it is always inadequate to accommodate
     * ex post correction in creative environments whose nature is progress in content and structure
     * an added benefit: "in vivo" experimentation of the legal *prescription*
-    *
-* it is much more genuine to admit that there is intervention rather
+* it is much more genuine to admit that there is intervention rather than stretch the truth in cases like eBay v.
+Merck
+* Law is often inflexible, tight neat around IP convention
+* A de fact consideration: The rhetoric of the rights of the author is so strong and it is very hard to find exceptions to it.
+An intervention to correct gross injustice after, obviously, an adequate institutional process is much easier.

 * we have an intitutive understanding of when the law is illfit in IP so it is much easier to define reasons and process for intervention.